Skip to main content

 Numbers or letters after T, N, and M provide more details about each of these factors.
 Higher numbers mean the cancer is more advanced.
 Once a person’s T, N, and M categories have been determined, this information is combined in a process called stage grouping to assign an overall stage.
 For more on this, see Cancer Staging.

-MPM typically is given a clinical stage based on the results of a physical exam, biopsy, and imaging tests (as described in How Is Malignant Mesothelioma Diagnosed?).
+MPM typically is given a clinical stage based on the results of a physical exam, biopsy, and imaging tests (as described in How Is Mesothelioma Diagnosed?).
 If surgery is done, the pathologic stage (also called the surgical stage) is determined by examining the tissue removed during the operation.

 Stages of malignant pleural mesothelioma